 In Spring 2012, Guido was asked to care for 20 goats from another farmer who could no longer handle them.

 As the story goes, he began milking the goats twice a day and producing goat cheese.

-The following year, he bought goats, and later expanded to producing cow and sheep's cheeses as well.
+The following year, he bought goats and later expanded to produce cow and sheep cheeses.

-Since we were there for lunch, they prepared much more than just cheese for us.
+Since we were at their organic farm in Tuscany for lunch, they prepared much more than cheese.

 The spread included bruschetta, chickpeas, raw wild boar marinated in olive oil, wild boar sausage, and veal mortadella.

-Mortadella is Italian deli meat from Bologna which is often made with pork, spices, and pistachios.
+Mortadella is Italian deli meat from Bologna, often made with pork, spices, and pistachios.

 I loaded up a plate and took a seat with my fellow hikers.
 Local wine and still water were also served.

-Lunch consumed, we walked off through the organic farm's olive groves to re-join the Via Francigena and put in our miles for the day.
+Lunch consumed, we walked off through the organic farm's olive groves to re-join the Via Francigena and put in our daily miles walking through Tuscany.

 If you go on Tuesday or Friday morning, you can watch the cheese being made.